RedHatQE/carbon/docs/users/definitions/provision.rst

         - Required

     *   - name
-        - The name of the node to boot.
+        - The name of the asset to provision.
         - String
         - True

     *   - role/groups
-        - The names of the roles or groups for the node.
-Used to assign host to groups when generating the Ansible inventory files.
+        - The names of the roles or groups for the asset.
+Used to assign host assets to groups when generating the Ansible inventory files.
         - List
-        - True
+        - False

     *   - provisioner
-        - The name of the provisioner to use to boot nodes.
+        - The name of the provisioner to use to provision assets.
         - String
         - False